voran/ethereum-trust-service/Readme.md

 The depth considered can be configured through src/main/resources/ethereum-trust-service.properties.

 ### Prerequisites
-This service required Java 8 and Maven.
+This service requires Java 8 and Maven.

 ### Building
 ```